vios-s/tsaftarislab.github.io/_team/greg.md

 ---
-Name: "Grzegorz Jacenków"
+title: "Grzegorz Jacenków"
-Title: "Mr"
+role: "phd"
-Role: "PhD Student"
+subtitle: "PhD Student"

 collection: team
 permalink: /team/jacenkow
 ---
-Grzegorz Jacenków is a PhD student at The University of Edinburgh supervised by Professor Sotirios Tsaftaris and Dr Brian Mohr (Canon Medical Research).
+Grzegorz Jacenków is a PhD student at The University of Edinburgh supervised by Professor Sotirios Tsaftaris and Dr Alison O'Neil (Canon Medical Research).
 The core of his research is focused on integrating medical imaging and non-imaging data to improve decision support systems.
 His project is done in collaboration with Canon Medical Research Europe.